equib/pyEQUIB/README.rst

         Ne II Emissivity:   1.5996881e-25

-* **Reddening Unit** which have the API functions for estimating logarithmic extinctions at H-beta and dereddening observed fluxes based on reddening laws and extinctions.
+* **Reddening Unit** has the API functions for estimating logarithmic extinctions at H-beta and dereddening observed fluxes based on reddening laws and extinctions.
 Here are some examples of using *Reddening* Unit:

     - *Reddening Law Function*::